| Prev Recipe | | | All Recipes.. | | | Next Recipe |

-Thai Cuisine is one of the beautiful with depths of color and flavors.
-This Tom Kha Soup is always a favorite whether it is summer of winter.
-The balance of the sweet (palm sugar), the salty (fish sauce or soy sauce) and the spice (thai chilli) is just unbelievable with the soft and creamy and very subtle Coconut Milk.
+Thai Cuisine is one of the most delicious and beautiful cuisines with depths of color and flavors.
+This Tom Kha Soup is always a favorite whether it is summer or winter.
+The balance of the sweetness from the palm sugar, the saltiness of the fish sauce (or soy sauce if you are vegetarian or vegan) and the spiciness from the thai chilies is just unbelievable with the soft and creamy and very subtle flavor of Coconut Milk.
 Can you tell we are in love with Thai Food?

 Prep Time: 20 min